Back to search results

 Your next steps...

-This extended certificate course is the equivalent of one A-Level and worth up to 56 UCAS points depending on your grades.
+This course is the equivalent of one A-Level and is worth up to 56 UCAS points depending on your grades.
 This allows progression to related degree programmes at universities across the country.
-Alternatively, you may seek employment in the industry.
-A recent economic study of South Yorkshire has identified a shortage of young people ready to work as laboratory technicians – there is projected to be a significant increase in the number of job vacancies in this field.
+Alternatively, you may seek employment in industry or find an apprenticeship.

 Additional information